seydanur-hemithea/COMPUTER_V-S-ON-/README.md

 **object_detection_retinanet**: is a RetinaNet-powered object detection project that identifies and locates airborne objects such as airplanes, helicopters, drones, and birds in diverse sky conditions.
 Built with a narrative-driven approach, this project transforms technical modeling into a visual performance.

+This project implements RetinaNet without relying on external libraries like Fizyr.
+All components are built directly using PyTorch and torchvision.

+Rather than importing pre-built RetinaNet from Fizyr, this project builds the model layer by layer, treating each component as a scene in a technical performance

 # 📦 Dataset

 - **Source**: AOD-4 Dataset (Mendeley Data)